 |Liberal Studies, Theatre or General Elective course work||5-9||Liberal Studies, Theatre or General Elective course work||6-9|

 |Theatre Major Elective (upper level)||3||Theatre Major Elective (upper level)||3|

 |Liberal Studies, Theatre or General Elective course work||12||Liberal Studies, Theatre or General Elective course work||12|

 THEATRE/ENGL 120 Introduction to Theatre and Dramatic Literature is a requirement of the Theatre and Drama major.
 The 4-credit option also satisfies the General Education Communication Part B requirement.
 If the 4-credit option is selected, it may not be available until after the sophomore year.
 Either the 3 or 4 credit option will meet the Theatre and Drama major requirement.

 Theatre and Drama Departmental Advising

 Prospective off-campus and on-campus B.S.–Theatre and Drama students will meet with department academic advisor Jim Stauffer, Department of Theatre and Drama, 6004 Vilas Communications Hall, 821 University Ave, (main office) 608-263-2329, firstname.lastname@example.org.
-Students are also strongly encouraged to confer with an Education Academic Services advisor on a regular basis, see below.
+Students are also strongly encouraged to confer with an advisor in the School of Education Student Services office on a regular basis, see below.

 General School of Education Advising